adioshun/gitPaper_3D_Object_Detection_Tracking/Detection/2017-pointnet-deep-learning-on-point-sets-for-3d-classification-and-segmentation.md

 ![](https://i.imgur.com/LZiDf16.png)
 ```
 [Figure 2.
 PointNet Architecture.]
-- The classification network takes n points as input, applies input and feature transformations, and then aggregates point features by max pooling.
+- 분류 네트워크는 The classification network takes n points as input, applies input and feature transformations, and then aggregates point features by max pooling.
     - The output is classification scores for k classes.
-- The segmentation network is an extension to the classification net.
+- 분할 네트워크 The segmentation network is an extension to the classification net.
     - It concatenates global and local features and outputs per point scores.
     - “mlp” stands for multi-layer perceptron, numbers in bracket are layer sizes.
     - Batchnorm is used for all layers with ReLU.
     - Dropout layers are used for the last mlp in classification net.
 ```

+Our full network architecture is visualized in Fig 2, where the classification network and the segmentation network share a great portion of structures.
+Please read the caption of Fig 2 for the pipeline.

 Our network has three key modules:
 1. The max pooling layer as a **symmetric function** to aggregate information from all the points,